cassiomolin/http-patch-spring/README.md

 }
 ```

-Let's sayd that John has been promoted to senior engineer and we want to keep our contact list updated.
+Let's say that John has been promoted to senior engineer and we want to keep our contact list updated.
 We could modify this resource using a `PUT` request, as shown below:

 ```http
 PUT /contacts/1 HTTP/1.1